gitgabrio/codeformatter-maven-plugin/README.md

 Give it a try
 ============

-1. locally checkout the kie-codeformatter-maven-plugin repo
+1. locally checkout the codeformatter-maven-plugin repo
 2. switch to `main` branch
 3. `mvn clean install` it
 4. create a "testing" project with configuration similar to the one provided above